This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 The prostate is the male sex gland that helps make semen.
 It wraps around the urethra.
 The urethra is the tube that carries urine from the bladder to the end of the penis.
 In most cases, prostate cancer is slow growing.
 Prostate cancer increases your risk for deep vein thrombosis and pulmonary embolism.

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

-- Pain medicine: You may be given medicine to decrease pain.
+- Pain medicine may be given.
 Do not wait until the pain is severe before you ask for more medicine.

-- Antibiotic medicine: These are given to treat or prevent an infection caused by bacteria.
+- Antibiotics treat or prevent an infection caused by bacteria.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.